Strategic Innovation Fund

 What makes it innovative

-6. Prototype a user-friendly digital elicitation tool to create asset impact risk models
+• Deliver a user-friendly digital elicitation tool to support the creation of asset impact risk models with expert input.

 What we’re learning

-• Applicability of available extreme heat climate data for Alpha prototyping, and UK capability to generate new data for Beta deployment.
+• We assessed the applicability of existing climate data for use in Alpha prototyping and confirmed the UK’s capability to generate refined data to support Beta phase deployment.

 thinking outside the box icon